AY 2026-27 revised returns can run up to the relevant assessment-year timeline, but filings after December may need attention to additional fee rules.

 Keep these in one folder with a brief note explaining why the revision is being made.
 If a CA review or refund inquiry refers to this return later, having the logic documented saves time.

-- Confirm the assessment year is AY 2026-27 for FY 2025-26 income.
+- For revised return, confirm AY 2026-27 is the correct assessment year for FY 2025-26 income.

 - Verify that assessment has not been completed — a completed assessment closes the revised-return window.